 - Use a stand mixer or a whisk to beat the egg whites, vanilla, and cream of tartar until soft peaks form.

-- Add the sugar slowly to the bowl and continue to beat the egg whites until they reach stiff, glossy peaks and the sugar dissolves.
+- Add the sugar slowly to the bowl and continue beating the egg whites until they reach stiff, glossy peaks and the sugar has dissolved.
 Be careful not to overwhip.

 - Use a spatula to spread the meringue over the warm pudding.